devsphere-apps/expo-autopilot/README.md

 1. Open Visual Studio Code.
 2. Go to the Extensions view by clicking on the Extensions icon in the Activity Bar on the side of the window or by pressing `Ctrl+Shift+X`.
-3. Search for "Auto Import Extension for Expo Router" and click Install.
+3. Search for "Expo Autopilot" and click Install.

 ## 🖱️ Usage